nwjs/node/doc/api/stream.md

 If the `size` argument is not specified, all of the data contained in the internal buffer will be returned.

-The `size` argument must be less than or equal to 1 GB.
+The `size` argument must be less than or equal to 1 GiB.

 The `readable.read()` method should only be called on `Readable` streams operating in paused mode.
 In flowing mode, `readable.read()` is called